Who are the Foreigners? And Why Does it Matter?

 “As for the foreigners who attach themselves to the Lord, to minister to him, and to love the name of the Lord, to be his servants . . .
 I will bring them to my sacred mount and let them rejoice in my house of prayer.
 Their burnt offerings shall be welcome on my altar, for my house shall be called a house of prayer for all peoples.”

-In Psalm 146:8-9, the Psalmist writes, “The Lord loves the righteous.
+“The Lord loves the righteous.
 The Lord watches over the foreigner and sustains the fatherless and the widow, but he frustrates the ways of the wicked.”
 In reading just this one text, the question must be asked: is the foreigner righteous or wicked?
-Similarly in Psalm 118:2-4 it says:

 “Also concerning the foreigner who is not of Your people Israel, when he comes from a far country for Your name’s sake (for they will hear of Your great name and Your mighty hand, and of Your outstretched arm); when he comes and prays toward this house, hear in heaven Your dwelling place, and do according to all for which the foreigner calls to You, in order that all the peoples of the earth may know Your name, to fear You, as do Your people Israel, and that they may know that this house which I have built is called by Your name.

-How comforting that the God of the Old Testament is the same God of the New Testament: the Lord is pleased with faith, with a contrite heart that calls out to Him by faith and affirms, “There is no God but you!”
-There is no bloodline, no gender, no socioeconomic position, no deed too forgone to keep anyone from the love of Christ.
+How comforting that the God of the Old Testament is the same God of the New Testament: the Lord is pleased with faith, with a contrite heart that calls out to Him by faith and affirms, “There is no God but you.”
+There is no bloodline, no gender, no socioeconomic position, and no deed too forgone to keep anyone from the love of Christ.
 All have a place at His table.
 This is what Apostle Paul wrote in his letter to the church in Ephesus:

 In reading [this letter], then, you will be able to understand my insight into the mystery of Christ, which was not made known to people in other generations as it has now been revealed by the Spirit to God’s holy apostles and prophets.
 This mystery is that through the gospel the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus.